zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls-oke/provision-wls-oke.md

 In this lab you will:

-- Provision WebLogic Server on Oracle Kubernetes Engine via the Marketplace offering
+- Provision WebLogic Server on Oracle Kubernetes Engine via the marketplace offering
 - Gather information for further steps

 ### Prerequisites